 At this point in time, Wishmaster is mostly remembered for being littered with horror cameos.
 There are a lot of people in this movie, some of the biggest names in horror from the ‘80s and beyond.
 I had just started reading Fangoria when I saw Wishmaster for the first time and had begun to learn who people like Robert Englund, Kane Hodder and Tony Todd were and had started to see what they actually looked like outside of makeup.
 It honestly felt like I was in on some kind of great joke.

-My friends, after all, didn’t know or care who played Freddy Krueger and Jason Voorhees.
+My friends, after all, didn’t know or care who played Freddy Krueger or Jason Voorhees.
 When those characters popped up in Wishmaster, they didn’t have any idea who those people were.
 It was like I knew some kind of secret, which seems ridiculous in a post-IMDb world.

-Sure all the character motivations are really explicitly spelled out and the audience is at times talked down to in a way you wouldn’t expect from Peter Atkins, but there’s a lot to recommend in Wishmaster.
+Sure, all the character motivations are really explicitly spelled out and the audience is at times talked down to in a way you wouldn’t expect from Peter Atkins, but there’s a lot to recommend in Wishmaster.
 Even if the parts are ultimately better than the whole, there are some really strong parts.
 Our heroine isn’t bad and it’s kind of refreshing to see a character like that who’s not interested in the best friend until he’s gone, giving her a more emotional stake in the fight against the Djinn.

 It’s also great to see a battle between the heroine and the villain that doesn’t wind up being another case of a woman in her underwear wrestling with a monster.
 Even some of the best horror films hit this point eventually, but Wishmaster is set up by virtue of its premise to be a battle of wits.
 That’s ultimately what the story becomes and it’s so refreshing to see a female protagonist in a monster movie like this not just using her intelligence, but needing to be defined by it for the sake of the overall story.